MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 az group create --name ContosoStorageRG --location eastus
 ```

 As long as persistence is on, your can leave the `--resource-group` parameter out of future commands.
-The following command creates a storage account in the **ContosoStorageRG** group:
+The following command creates a storage account in the ContosoStorageRG resource group:

 ```azurecli
 az storage account create --name storage135 --location eastus --sku Standard_LRS